sandialabs/InterSpec/README.md

 ### Prerequisites

-To compile, you need a C++11 compiler, and:
+To compile, you need a C++14 compiler, and:
-* [Wt](https://www.webtoolkit.eu/wt) version 3.3.4.
+* [Wt](https://www.webtoolkit.eu/wt) version 3.3.4 or 3.7.1.
 Some patches are included in the [patches](https://github.com/sandialabs/InterSpec/tree/master/target/patches/wt/3.3.4) directory.
-* [boost](https://www.boost.org/) versions 1.48 through 1.65.1 will probably work, but development is done using 1.65.1.
+* [boost](https://www.boost.org/) For Wt 3.3.4, boost version 1.65.1 is used for development, and for Wt 3.7.1 boost 1.78 is used.
 * [cmake](https://cmake.org/)

 To make building a little easier, other required libraries, including